consentdotio/runners/README.md

 };
 ```

-The `"use runner"` directive is a convention that tells humans and tooling that this function runs inside the runner harness.
+The `"use runner"` directive is required for test discovery.
+It tells the runner that this function should be executed as a test.
 You do not need to launch Playwright or close the browser yourself.

+Only functions with this directive will be discovered as tests.
+This allows you to have helper functions or utilities in the same file without them being treated as tests.

 ### Context